SafeWise Update: First Hurricane of 2019 Headed to Louisiana

 Mississippi is the most expensive state for hurricane damage per capita with a whopping $7,606 per person.

 Virginia had the 10th largest monetary damage in the nation, but it would only cost every Virginian $1 to pay their share.

 Four US locales saw more than a billion dollars in losses due to hurricanes: Texas, Mississippi, Puerto Rico, and Florida.

 *Monetary damage includes property and crop damage estimates.

-SafeWise calculated the total numbers of hurricane-related injuries and deaths recorded over a five-year period.
-That could include injury due to flooding, lightning, and any other weather event that was attributed to a hurricane.
+*SafeWise calculated the total numbers of hurricane-related injuries and deaths recorded over a five-year period from 2013-2017.
+This includes injury due to flooding, lightning, and any other weather event attributed to a hurricane.

 SafeWise analyzed data from the National Oceanic and Atmospheric Administration and the United States Census Bureau for the information in this article.
 We examined reports of severe weather events from 2013–2017 to identify those that were related to or caused by hurricanes, then sorted the data by number of fatalities and injuries (both direct and indirect) as well as the estimated monetary value of any property or crop damage.